csc301-2023-fall/project-11-unicef-t/scripts/README.md

 ### create-plugin.sh

-As the name suggests, this script helps automate the process of cloning the skeleton code of a plugin to `/tmp/<plugin name>`, making the right diretories and calling `yo` to clone superset plugin files, following their new convention for plugin development.
+As the name suggests, this script helps automate the process of cloning the skeleton code of a plugin to `/tmp/<plugin name>`, making the right directories and calling `yo` to clone superset plugin files, following their new convention for plugin development.
 It makes a simple yet redundant task now a single command.
 Refer to the script for usage.

 ### link-plugin.sh

 A more complicated script, which helps automate the process of building a plugin in `/tmp/<plugin name>` assuming it's completed code.
-It verfies that the Superset home diretory is proper, and uses `npm` to build plugin, finally copying it to the standard plugins folder and linking it to Superset by manual string injection to `MainPreset.js` via `sed` stream editor.
+It verifies that the Superset home directory is proper, and uses `npm` to build plugin, finally copying it to the standard plugins folder and linking it to Superset by manual string injection to `MainPreset.js` via `sed` stream editor.
 It makes a multi-step process to build and link into a simple command.
 Refer to the script for usage.

 ### docker-control.sh